 Organic SEO matters for a few reasons.

-- Online searchers rarely click past the first page of results.
+1.)
+Online searchers rarely click past the first 10 results.

 The more optimized your online content, the better chance it has at being served high in search results.
-Since online users typically stay on the first page of the search results, content that hasn't been optimized may be missed on the subsequent pages!
+Since online users typically just review the first few search results, content that hasn't been optimized may be missed on the subsequent pages!